jmmastey/bundler-stats/README.md

     > bundle-stats help
       Commands:
-        bundle-stats help [COMMAND]  # Describe available commands or one specific command bundle-stats show TARGET     # Prints the dependency tree for a single gem in your Gemfile bundle-stats stats           # Displays basic stats about the gems in your Gemfile bundle-stats version         # Prints the bundler-stats version
+        bundle-stats help [COMMAND]   # Describe available commands or one specific command bundle-stats show TARGET      # Prints the dependency tree for a single gem in your Gemfile bundle-stats stats            # Displays basic stats about the gems in your Gemfile bundle-stats version          # Prints the bundler-stats version bundle-stats versions TARGET  # Shows versions requirements for target in other dependencies

 The most obvious thing to do is run the command by itself, which should help identify problem areas: